twof/graphql-spec/rfcs/ClientControlledNullability.md

 ### `!`

-We have chosen `!` because `!` is already being used in the GraphQL spec to indicate that a field in the schema is non-nullable.
-Incidentally the same precedent exists in Swift (`!`) and Kotlin (`!!`) which both use similar syntax to indicate "throw an exception if this value is `null`", so the syntax may even feel familiar to non-GraphQL developers.
+We have chosen `!` because `!` is already being used in the GraphQL spec to indicate that a field in the schema is non-nullable, so it will feel familiar to GraphQL developers.

 ## Use cases